How to Be Persuasive: Mastering the Art of Persuasion

 Not only can you control your own body language, but you can also use knowledge of non-verbal communication to read how the other person is reacting to what you are saying.
 If a person in conversation with you has their feet pointed toward you, they are probably interested in your presentation.
 Likewise, the other person leaning in to listen means you have their attention and should continue with what you are saying.
 By noting the non-verbal communication that both you and the recipient are presenting, you can improve your persuasion skills.

 The next important thing with persuasion is the arguments themselves.
 When persuading someone, it is best to be clear and concise with your message.
 While you may think that a long-winded speech is the best way to convince someone, studies have shown that it is actually the other way around, and that simple messages trump lengthy ones.

 As a method of persuasion, you should also consider what is important to the recipient, and then tailor your message to fit their preferences so that they will agree with you more.
 It is also a good idea to demonstrate your viewpoint in a way that emphasizes that people like the recipient have chosen the option that you are presenting.
 Most people prefer to make decisions that they feel are popular and common, opting to trust the choices of their peers rather than to take the risk of branching out.

 Using this information, you can begin to work toward mastering the art of persuasion, since improving your communication skills will be key to success in your career.
-Here at Fremont College, we want to improve your other skills as well, whether you are pursuing an education in Paralegal Studies, Multimedia Design, or any of our other reputable programs.
+Here at Fremont University, we want to improve your other skills as well, whether you are pursuing an education in Paralegal Studies, Multimedia Design, or any of our other reputable programs.
 Contact us today to learn more!